 Jacksonville: The Bold New City of the South

-Jacksonville (or Jax, as it’s sometimes known) is by far the larger city of the two (892,000 people against Orlando’s 280,000) but primarily because the city’s square mileage is larger.
-In fact, at 875 sq. miles, Jacksonville is the largest city by area in the lower 48.
-Its size means that it has half the population density of Orlando.
+Jacksonville (or Jax, as it’s sometimes known) is by far the larger city of the two (954,000 people against Orlando’s 310,000) but that number is a bit deceiving.
+It’s primarily because the city’s square mileage is larger.
+In fact, at 875 sq. miles, Jacksonville is the largest city by area in the lower 48 states.
+Its size means that it technically has less than half the population density of Orlando.